Pogostick/YiiXL/README.md

 YiiXL - The Yii Extension Library of Doom!
 ===============================
-Thanks for checking out YiiXL!
+Thanks for checking out _YiiXL_!
 This is brand-spanking-new version of the Pogostick Yii Extensions Library.
 We're re-branding the library as YiiXL and rewriting some core features.
 We considered a major version upgrade but it could possibly affect too many people using these extensions.

 If you are looking for the original library, it can be found here: <http://github.com/Pogostick/ps-yii-extensions>